wincent/clipper/README.md

 do things like `echo foo | pbcopy` to place "foo" in the system clipboard.

-tmux has a couple of handy commands related to copy mode buffers, namely `save-buffer` and `show-buffer`.
-With these, you can dump the contents of a buffer into a text file, or emit it over standard out.
+tmux has a couple of handy commands related to copy mode buffers, namely `save-buffer` and `copy-pipe`.
+With these, you can dump the contents of a buffer to standard out.

 In theory, combining these two elements, we can add something like this to our `~/.tmux.conf`:

+    bind-key -t vi-copy Enter copy-pipe pbcopy

+or, in version of tmux prior to 1.8 (which don't have the `copy-pipe` command):

     bind-key C-y run-shell "tmux save-buffer - | pbcopy"